Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 When dealing with clean up after a severe storm, Hutchens again advises exercising caution.
 Especially if it involves a damaged grain bin or grain system.

-According to Hutchens, for this type of clean up it is best to call Summit: “We have the right equipment to safely pull damaged structures down.
+According to Hutchens, for this type of clean up it is best to call Summit Contracting: “We have the right equipment to safely pull damaged structures down.
 We have cranes, excavators, heavy loaders, side dumps, and we have operators who are experienced in that field.”

 Additional grain bin safety tips